allbecauseyoutoldmeso/pass_the_booking_2/README.md

 * For each model there is a list page, a detail page, and a form page.
 * I have linked these pages up in a way that I hope is easily navigable.
 * Constraints:
-  Bookings can only be registered if all the dates between the selected checkin and checkout are available for the chosen property.
+  Bookings can only be registered if all the dates between the selected check-in and check-out are available for the chosen property.
-  Bookings can only be registered if the checkin date is after today.
+  Bookings can only be registered if the check-in date is after today.
-  Bookings can only be registered if the checkin date is earlier than the checkout date.
+  Bookings can only be registered if the check-in date is earlier than the check-out date.

 ### Original Challenge: